Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Feasible Plug-in Uniform Inference

 with $\mathfrak{c}_{1-\alpha}$ satisfying

 provided the smoothing (or misspecification) bias relative to the standard error of the estimator is small, which could be achieved by undersmoothing, bias correction \citep{hall1992effect}, simply ignoring the bias \citep{hall2001bootstrapping}, robust bias correction \citep{Calonico-Cattaneo-Farrell_2018_JASA, Calonico-Cattaneo-Farrell_2022_Bernoulli}, or the Lepskii's method \citep{lepskii1992asymptotically,birge2001alternative}, among other possibilities.
-Thus, under regularity conditions, it can be shown that the confidence band \eqref{eq: confidence band} covers $\mu_0^{(\bv)}$ with probability approximately $1-\alpha$ in large samples, that is,
+Thus, under regularity conditions, the confidence band \eqref{eq: confidence band} covers $\mu_0^{(\bv)}$ with probability approximately $1-\alpha$ in large samples, that is,

-We illustrate these ideas, and general blueprint, in the next section when developing estimation and inference methods for our four motivating examples introduced in Section \ref{sec: Motivating Examples}.
-See also the supplemental appendix.

-An alternative strategy to approximate the distribution of the stochastic process $Z(\cdot,\cdot)$ in Theorem \ref{thm: strong approximation} is bootstrapping.
-Various bootstrap-based methods are available to simulate a feasible process $\widehat{Z}(\bx,q)$ conditional on the data, which might help avoid the estimation of a potentially complex covariance structure.
-The bootstrap design has to ensure $\widehat{Z}(\bx,q)$ can be approximated by the same process $Z(\bx,q)$.
-To illustrate the main idea consider the weighted bootstrap method, which relies on a set of weights $(e_1, \cdots, e_n)$ that are i.i.d. draws from a distribution with mean $1$ and variance $1$, and are independent of the data $\bD_n$.
-For each draw of such weights, define a weighted bootstrap draw of the partitioning-based $M$-estimator by

-Analogues of Theorems \ref{theorem: bahadur-repres} and \ref{thm: strong approximation}, and other theoretical results, can be established for the bootstrap process $(\widehat\mu^*(\bx,q)-\widehat\mu(\bx,q): (\bx,q)\in\mathcal{X}\times\mathcal{Q})$ or a Studentized version thereof, leveraging our general technical results in the supplemental appendix.
-Consequently, conditional on the data $\bD_n$, and under minimal additional regularity conditions, the bootstrap process will be close in distribution to same (conditional) Gaussian process $Z(\bx,q)$, and therefore it can be used to approximate the desired critical value for valid uniform inference.
-We do not discuss this approach further to avoid additional technicalities and repetitions.